tiian/tiian.github.io/lixa/performances/performances.md

 - 50th% percentile is the maximum latency of the best 50% transactions
 - 75th% percentile is the maximum latency of the best 75% transactions
 - 95th% percentile can be considered an approximation of the worst performance, the highest latency.
+Series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.

 ![Total Latency - Average Values and Std Dev](chart_001d.png)

-The last chart of the serie shows the average value of the total latency introduced by LIXA and the standard deviation of the total latency: *journal* state engine provides in this scenario an overall better performance than *traditional* state engine.
+The last chart of the serie shows the average value of the total latency introduced by LIXA and the standard deviation of the total latency; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine. *Journal* state engine provides in this scenario an overall better performance than *traditional* state engine.
 It must be noted that standard deviation is very high: this is the consequence of few outliers with very high values.

+#### Linux Key Metrics

+Peak key metrics of the D2s v3 Azure Virtual machine for *traditional* state engine:
+- CPU: 27%
+- Disk operations/sec: 845/s
+peak key metrics for *journal* state engine:
+- CPU: 62%
+- Disk operations/sec: 760/s